-Each year I share an original poem entitled “The Day after Christmas.”
+Each year I share my one attempt at poetry entitled “The Day after Christmas.”
 It reminds us that Christmas is not only a day or a season but also a lifestyle.
 May we celebrate the good news of Christ coming into the world year-round.

 ‘Twas the day after Christmas and all were asleep

 The twenty-fifth had left them all tired and beat.